 Washington University's Olin Business School is one of the nation's leading research institutions, with a faculty whose research productivity consistently ranks among the highest in the business school community.
 Olin faculty members are recognized the world over for their important contributions to the creation of new knowledge.
 We also take great pride in our commitment to excellence in teaching.

 Our PhD students are guided by highly productive researchers who are among the nation's top scholars.
-Faculty work closely with students to help them hone their research skills, often building one-on-one mentoring relationships that include co-authoring research papers.
+Faculty work closely with students to help them hone their research skills, often building one-on-one mentoring relationships that include the co-authoring of research papers.

-Development of strong problem-solving skills equips our students to strategically address complex, unstructured business issues that result in innovative thinking and new ideas for research that have value to the academic community and application in the business world.
+The development of strong problem-solving skills equips our students to strategically address complex, unstructured business issues that result in innovative thinking and new ideas for research that have value to the academic community and application in the business world.

-Olin's PhD program in business provides:
+Olin's PhD program in business provides the following:

-- A challenging core curriculum and a strong background in basic disciplines.
+- A challenging core curriculum and a strong background in basic disciplines

-- A competitive edge in the business education market.
+- A competitive edge in the business education market

 PhD in Business Administration

-Upon successful completion of business PhD study, the student is awarded a PhD from the Graduate School at Washington University.
+Upon the successful completion of business PhD study, the student is awarded a PhD from the Graduate School at Washington University.

 - A strong foundation in microeconomics or psychology, probability & statistics, and quantitative methods